 The Five Basic Means of Safeguarding Machinery

 There are five types of basic machine safeguarding techniques to choose from for maximizing employee safety.
 The first ones are physical machine guards.
 Machine guards are physical barriers that prevent operator contact.
-Guards can come in a handful of types, those are:
+Guards can come in a handful of types, which are:

 - Fixed guards: these are permanently attached to machines and can be made of sheet metal, plastic, wire cloth, bars, or any other type of material that can stand up to the machine’s task.
 Fixed guards are the most preferred type of physical guard because they're simple and effective.